-Can you believe we’re already planning for the fourth quarter of 2019?
+Can you believe we’re already in the middle of the fourth quarter of 2020?
+This year has been unlike any other, and ready or not, it’s time to start planning for holiday content and 2021 campaigns.
 This is one of the busiest times of year for many companies, and preparation is in full swing for holiday articles.

-To capitalize on the holiday and these sales trends, your brand can gain significant exposure by distributing a MAT release and reaching the audience of some of the nation’s largest print and digital newspapers.
+To capitalize on the holiday and to stay relevant to your audiences, your brand can gain significant exposure by distributing a MAT release and reaching the audience of some of the nation’s largest print and digital newspapers.

 Why newspapers are still an effective medium